epomatti/azure-defender-for-cloud/README.md

 ## Server protection

-Defender will use Microsoft Defender for Endpoint for EDR.
+Defender will use Microsoft Defender for Endpoint for EDR, as well as [agentless][2] scanning based on the OS disk.

 The AMA is [not required][1] for Defender but it is installed anyways in this VM.